etxbct/mqttTamBox/README.md

 The other important part of the request is the "respond-to".
 It is used by the responder as the topic of the response it publishes to the requestor.
 In snail-mail terms, it is the return address or in email it is the “from”.

-It is recommended that the response topic be the in this form:
+It is recommended that the response topic be in this form:

 Topic: `cmd/h0/node/node-id`